shashankbenakatti/CodeThink41/README.md

 ORM is used here to map the queries from command execution.
 So an example, a POST command along with insert logic triggers a INSERT statement command in my SQLite database.
 Translating execution logic and commands to queries is what is done by ORM.
 Database used here is a SQLite database which is a relational file based database.
 Python FastAPI is used as a middleware layer to expose API endpoints

+If a API suppports all forms of REST methods, then it is RESTful compliant.

-A robust backend service that allows authenticated users to save, retrieve, and manage their personal code snippets.
+This backend service allows users to save, retrieve, and manage their personal code snippets.
 Built with FastAPI and SQLite, this application provides a complete REST API for code snippet management with a simple web interface for demonstration.

 ## Features